-All the people entrusted into our care are treated with the utmost respect and dignity.
-Prior to being placed in the coffin or casket, they will be washed, shaved, dressed, their features set and hair styled, regardless of whether visiting is to take place or not.
+Everyone entrusted into our care is treated with the utmost respect and dignity and prior to be being placed in the coffin or casket will be washed, shaved, dressed, their features set and hair styled, regardless of whether someone is visiting.

-Visiting someone in the chapel of rest may be a daunting experience, especially if you have not been through the experience before.
-You do not have to go through this alone; we are happy to accompany you into the chapel and stay with you as long as you like.
-During your visit you may wish to place items into the coffin such as letters, cards, teddy bears, flowers, poems or personal items.
-This is absolutely fine, the items will then remain in the coffin when it is closed and stay with the person who has died for the rest of their journey.
+We are always happy to accompany you into the chapel and stay with you as long as you would like us to.
+While there you are welcome to place items into the coffin such as letters, cards, flowers or personal items.
+Those items will remain in the coffin when it is closed.

-In some cases, the person who has died may be referred to HM Coroner for further investigation.
+Sometimes the person who has died will be referred to HM Coroner for further investigation.
 This is usually if the death is unexpected, due to an accident or surrounded by suspicious circumstances.
-If a person has not been treated by a GP or hospital in the 14 days prior to death, then they will automatically be referred to the Coroner.
-Sometimes a post mortem may take place to determine the cause of death; if this occurs you will be fully informed by the Coroner’s Officer and we can answer any questions you may have.
+If someone has not been treated by a GP or hospital in the 14 days prior to their death, then they will automatically be referred to the Coroner.
+Sometimes a post mortem may take place to determine the cause of death and if this occurs you will be fully informed by the Coroner’s Office.
 A post mortem will not alter the appearance of the person who has died or prevent them from being prepared in the same way.

 Religious wash and dress

-If as part of your religion you would like to wash and dress the person who has died yourself, this can be arranged.
-We can organise a suitable day and time for you to have exclusive access to our facilities and provide any necessary assistance.
+If, as part of your religion, you would like to wash and dress your loved one yourself, this can be arranged.
+We can organise a suitable day and time for you to have exclusive access to our facilities and provide any assistance you may wish.